 - You can download Code 39 from several sources.
 Try this one.

 - After opening this link, choose Code 39 on the page and click the Download button.

 - The font is downloaded as a ZIP folder to your Downloads.
 Unzip it to get the TTF (true to font) file.

 - Then, double-click on the TTF file.
 You can see a preview of the font.

 - To install the barcode font, in the Font Preview window, click on Install.

 As a result, the barcode font is installed on your computer.
 To see it listed in your fonts, you may need to reopen Excel.

-1. Once you have a barcode font installed, you are ready to create barcodes from a list of numbers.
-For example, see the list below in Column A. Let’s create barcodes from those numbers in Column B. First, be sure that all values from Column A are formatted as text, in order to avoid numbers shortening.
+- Once you have a barcode font installed, you are ready to create barcodes from a list of numbers.
+For example, see the list below in Column A. Let’s create barcodes from those numbers in Column B. First, be sure that all values from Column A are formatted as text, in order to avoid numbers being condensed.

-2. To format values from Column A, select those cells and in the Ribbon, go to Home > Number.
+- To format values from Column A, select those cells and in the Ribbon, go to Home > Number.
 Select Text from the drop-down list.

-If you skip this step, Excel will omit leading zeros, or shorten large numbers.
+(If you skip this step, Excel omits leading zeros, or shortens large numbers.)

 - Now, copy the values from Column A to Column B. To do that, in cell B2 enter =A2 and then, drag the formula down to the last populated cell in the column (B6).

-4. After that, select all cells with values in Column B (B2:B6) and in the Ribbon, go to Home > Font.
+- Then, select all cells with values in Column B (B2:B6) and in the Ribbon, go to Home > Font.
 Select Code 39 from the drop-down list.

 - Now all values in Column B are formatted as barcodes.
 Make barcodes more visible by increasing the font size.